 “I am really sick of changing my mind on this.
 I’m sick of myself.
 Eck!
 Waffle House!
 Worse than a woman who can’t settle on where to put the damn couch.”
 He thought all of these things and more to himself.

-Coyote looked back at him and although Scott couldn’t make out much more its body posture in the dark there, he knew that Coyote knew the folly of Scott‘s quest.
+Coyote looked back at him and although Scott could only make out the body posture in the dark there, he knew that Coyote knew.
 After twenty seconds of staring at each other, Coyote turned around and headed off into the brush toward the edge of the mesa.
 Scott’s gaze followed him until he - or she - disappeared.
 At that moment, the airfield runway lights disappeared like a UFO might be there one instant and in the next be gone.
 He was moved to look upward now that he was beyond the reach of any lights and the sky poured out its stars over him.
 The blanket of tiny lights was something to behold, that close to the heavens.

 Scott Loader was not an un-self-aware young man.
 He eventually got to truths about himself and was not always ready to defend himself at any cost.
 Standing there, the black, white-studded sky said things to him that the day and days before had needed to be revealed.